 volunteering, traveling, and spending time with family and friends.
 She is

 Justin Schlemm is a

-sophomore commuter student pursuing a major in software engineering and a minor
+junior commuter student pursuing a major in software engineering and a minor

 in mathematics.
 He works with the Rapid Response Institute and the computer

 science and software engineering department on many projects, and he plans to

 continue pursuing opportunities to continue his professional development.
 In

 his spare time, he enjoys coding on his various side projects, playing video